-The burner component is in welded steel-plated housing.
+The burner component is in welded steel plated housing.
 Under the burner housing there's an air valve section, it controls the air supply to the burner.
-A servomotor drives the valves.
+A servomotor (HR2) drives the valves.
 The load controller or burner controller controls the servomotor.

-The combustion air level is measured and monitored using air-pressure switches (LD2).
-If you have a burner type TR the pressure switches are located on the upper side of the burner.
-If you have a burner type RKB the switches are mounted under the burner housing.
+The combustion air level is measured and monitored using air pressure switches (LD2).
+If you have a burner type TR the pressure switches are located on the upper side of the burner housing.
+If you have a burner type RKB (-compact) the switches are mounted underneath of the burner housing.
 The primary and secondary burner combustion devices are situated in the cylindrical part of the burner.
 The flame monitoring device is mounted on the side of the cylindrical part.
-The pilot burner is positioned at the centre of the burner head.
+The pilot burner is located inside the burner head.
 The pilot burner includes an electrical ignition.
 A high-voltage transformer is included in the burner housing for electrical ignition.
-The gas supply connection to a servomotor-driven gas quantity control valve is located under the cylindrical part of the burner.
+The gas supply connection to a servomotor-driven gas quantity control valve (HR1) is located under the cylindrical part of the burner.